leske42/CPP09/README.md

 The only way to *really* check if you have done it the right way is through checking the number of comparisons you make while you sort.

 You can put a counter for comparisons in your code, and every time you check for `<`/ `>` / `=` *between any two `T`* (this is again important), you increment it.
 This mostly happens between comparing the assigned pairs and doing the binary insertion.
-Some people overload `find` to be able to use it for the insertion and still do the counting, but if you have your own function written for this part, it is even easier.
+Therefore to be able to do this, you have to have your own function (or overload) written for the binary search phase.
 Once you have your number printed, you can use this table from the book (page 186) to check if the amount of comparisons is below the required treshold or not.

 <div align="center">
    <br>